JaretLynch/CSE312GroupProject/README.md

+Please keep in mind that the entirety of this project was completed by two people

 https://cse312theprogrammers.me/

 The newest version of the app is running from the master branch.
 To run locally, all mentions of the domain name must be changed to localhost or localhost:8080